"It's easy to blow but difficult to sustain": ID Cabasa advises young singers

 "We are on a mission to sustain the momentum of the Nigerian music ecosystem.
 Most competition wants to make instant men, that's not our goal."

-"It is easy to blow but very difficult to sustain, we intend to teach these new crop of talents that will come through how to stay disciplined and carry on the Afrobeat legacy."
+"It is easy to blow but very difficult to sustain, we intend to teach these new crop of talents that will come through how to stay disciplined and carry on the Afrobeats legacy."

 “Kennis Music has highest number of songs in a catalogue, biggest in Afrobeat till date;” Kenny Ogungbe boasts